Beat the Clock: On-air personalities

-Substitute hosts on the original version included Bill Hart (1951), John Reed King (1952), stunt creator Frank Wayne (1953), Bob Kennedy (1954), Win Elliot (1955), Chuck Lafille (1956) and Sonny Fox, who became Collyer's permanent substitute from 1957 to 1960.
+Substitute hosts on the original version included Bill Hart (1951), John Reed King (1952), stunt creator Frank Wayne (1953), Bob Kennedy (1954), Win Elliot (1955), and Sonny Fox, who became Collyer's permanent substitute from 1957 to 1960.
 Collyer was referred to in the introductions as "America's number one clockwatcher", and the fill-in hosts were each named "America's number two clockwatcher".

 The show had several female on-air assistants.
 The original hostess was Roxanne (née Delores Evelyn Rosedale).
 Roxanne was replaced by Beverly Bentley in August 1955.
 Bentley's departure in 1956 coincided with Hazel Bishop's sponsorship and a period of having no main assistant (see production changes below).
 She reappeared as one of the models on the original version of The Price Is Right for its entire run.

 The announcer for the show's run on CBS was Bernard ("Bern") Bennett until 1958.
 In October 1957, Beat the Clock ran a contest inviting viewers to submit drawings of what Bennett, who was never shown on camera, might look like.
 Over 20,000 viewers participated, and winner Edward Darnell, of Columbus, Indiana, was flown in to appear with Bennett on the December 2, 1957, show.
 When Beat the Clock moved to ABC, Dirk Fredericks became the announcer.
 Substitute announcers included Lee Vines, Bob Sheppard, Hal Simms, and Dick Noel.